xavierchia/xavierchia.github.io/_posts/2022-01-26-stay-in-touch.md

 published: true
 layout: post
 permalink: stay-in-touch
-excerpt: This is how you stay ahead of the curve and ultimately win.
+excerpt: Staying in touch with people is one of these asymmetric habits that require little effort, time and resources but has an unlimited upside.
 image: /images/default.jpg